 Quantification: many to many

-Scope Note: This property relates one E18 Physical Thing which acts as a container or support, such as a shelf, for another E18 Physical Thing.
+Scope Note: This property relates one instance of E18 Physical Thing which acts as a container or support, such as a shelf, for another instance of E18 Physical Thing.
 Pxxx holds or supports is a shortcut of the more fully developed path from the domain E18 Physical Thing through P59 has section, E53 Place, P53i is former or current location of, to the range E18 Physical Thing.
 It is not a sub-property of P46 is composed of, as the held or supported object is not a component of the container or support.

-This property can be used to avoid explicitly instantiating the E53 Place which is defined by a Physical Thing, especially when the only intended use of that Physical Thing is to act as a container or surface for the storage of other Physical Things.
+This property can be used to avoid explicitly instantiating the E53 Place which is defined by an instance of E18 Physical Thing, especially when the only intended use of that instance of E18 Physical Thing is to act as a container or surface for the storage of other instances of E18 Physical Thing.
 The place’s existence is defined by the existence of the container or surface, and will go out of existence at the same time as the Destruction of the container or surface.
 As such, there are very few situations in which the identity of the place needs to be distinguished from the defining physical thing.

 Examples: